Ulster Grand Prix: French rider Fabrice Miguet dies after crash

 The French rider's crash happened at the Joey's Windmill Section of the course on the fourth lap of the Superstock race and led to racing being halted for more than an hour.

-Miguet, who owned a motorcycle business, was competing for the Kawasaki/Optrimark Road Racing team.
+Miguet, who owns a motorcycle business, was competing for the Kawasaki/Optrimark Road Racing team.

 The sport of road racing has suffered a terrible 2018, with the deaths of riders William Dunlop, Dan Kneen, James Cowton and Adam Lyon.